uweschmitt/emzed/website/tour.rst

     ms.inspect(matched)  !noexec

-Another way to identify compounds is to use the Metlin webpage which provides a formular for running queries against the database.
+Another way to identify compounds is to use the Metlin web page which provides a form for running queries against the database.
 This access is automated:

 .. pycon::